yfaway/zone-apis/README.md

 ConfigureZoneManagerRule()
 ```
+This is the only rule that is needed to bootstrap the framework.
+It reads the configuration from the yaml file in the
+section above.
 The latest version of this file can be found [here](https://github.com/yfaway/zone-apis/blob/master/habapp/rules/configure_zone_manager.py).

-## 4. Change OpenHab item names to patterns recognized by the default Zone API parser
+## 5. Change OpenHab item names to patterns recognized by the default Zone API parser
 Let's adjust the OpenHab items files to something like this:
 ```
 String Zone_Office { level="FF" }